KessokuTeaTime/Kessoku-Lib/README.md

 ## Why do you need a cross-platform API?
 This means that most of your code is generic and only some of it is individually specific to a platform, which is even more important for developing.

-One Code, Each Platform. -- By H2Sxxa
+_One Code, Each Platform. -- By H2Sxxa_

 ## What is the current stage of development of this library?
 Still in WIP.

 ## What about the language loader?
 Kessoku Languages is currently in EAP status, but all we can guarantee at the moment is that we can provide language loaders with Kotlin/Scala/Groovy.

+## Contributing
+Fancy joining us?
+We welcome pull requests and issues from the community!
+Join [QQ Group](https://qm.qq.com/q/kiuPgID0Xe) to talk with us!